The Trump Rally Has Been Good: This Approach Is Better

 (Source: Twitter @realDonaldTrump)

 It is true that the stock market, as measured by the S&P 500, has performed very well since November 8, 2016.
-If one uses the SPDR S&P 500 ETF (NYSEARCA: SPY) as a benchmark, the market is up 17.8%, including dividends, since election day.
+If one uses the SPDR S&P 500 Trust ETF (NYSEARCA: SPY) as a benchmark, the market is up 17.8%, including dividends, since election day.
 While some call it a “Trump Rally,” I believe it is fair to wait until next year before we attribute any credit to Mr. Trump for the current rise in the markets.
 My research says the current rise in our stock market is because the overall health of the global economy is improving, and given the weak dollar, American goods are now more valuable overseas.
 With American companies earning 40% of their revenues internationally, the current currency markets help feed the bottom lines of our domestic industries.

 One should enjoy the current trends, though, as I have written before, always be ready for a downturn in the market and have a strategy in place to take advantage of that event.
 I wrote in January, “We will have a president who tweets or says whatever is on his mind in an unfiltered manner, and the market will likely respond.”
 Now, that same president and his family under investigation, which adds even more uncertainty to the markets.
 The current reporting indicates that Trump just might fire special counsel Robert Mueller, and if he does, there will be a sizeable market decline.